 - Flexible backhaul: Starting with AiMesh 2.0 — available starting with firmware version 126.96.36.199.386.000 — an AiMesh system has flexible backhaul support.
 Specifically:

 - Dedicated wireless backhaul: When you use traditional tri-band routers, like RT-AX92U, or GT-AX11000, one of its 5Ghz bands, the 5GHz-2, will work as the dedicated backhaul band by default — this band works solely as the wireless link between the router and satellite — not applicable when you mix Tri-band and Dual-band hardware or use wired backhaul.

 - User-selectable backhaul: You can manually set any band (6GHz, 5GHz, or 2.4GHz) or network ports as backhaul priority.
 When left at Auto (default), the system will use the fastest band, for the distance between the main router and a particular satellite, as the backhaul.
 Auto also prioritizes wired backhaul (when available).

-- Wired backhaul: Generally, the WAN port of the satellite unit must be used for the backhaul — consequently, you can’t use Link Aggregation for AiMesh wired backhauling.
+- Wired backhaul: Generally, the WAN port of the satellite unit must be used for the backhaul.
+Even when that’s not the case, Link Aggregation, which is available in most Asus routers, never works for AiMesh wired backhauling.
 However, with a router that has a Multi-Gig LAN port (such as RT-AX86U or RT-AX89X), the high-speed port of the satellite node can be used for a Multi-Gig wired backhaul.